Kenneth F. Mattucci, MD, FACS

 In 1873 a throat department was added.
 The throat department received authorization to exist from the State Department of Legislature in 1874.
 Of relative historic interest, the first solely ear, nose, and throat institution in the United States was the Metropolitan Throat Hospital and Dispensary of New York, founded in 1873 by Clinton Wagner and Dr. David Delavan, a consultant at the New York Eye & Ear Infirmary.

-The physical structure of the Infirmary underwent many modifications and additions, which were made necessary by the volume and diversity of medical and surgical diseases of the eye and ear and were made possible by constant fund-raising.
+The physical structure of New York Eye and Ear Infirmary underwent many modifications and additions, which were made necessary by the volume and diversity of medical and surgical diseases of the eye and ear and were made possible by constant fund-raising.
 In 1868 the directors passed a resolution "that any person giving the sum of $4,000 will found a permanent free bed.
 This bed will, during the lifetime of the donor, be occupied by such patients as he may designate.
 After his death, the bed will remain free for the use of poor patients and will bear the name of the donor inscribed upon it."15 The Life Governors and Subscribers include the who's who in New York City society: Agnews, Astors, Delafields, Delavanes, Dubois, Lenoxes, Macys, Phelps, Rhinelanders, Wainwrights, Vanderbilts, and Roosevelts, to name just a few.

 Construction of the Brooklyn Bridge began in 1870; it was designed by John Rogland and continued by his son 18 years later.